FarrukhNaeem/macos-dev-essentials-provisioning/README.md

   * `sudo easy_install pip`
   * `sudo pip install ansible`

 ### Action Time

 * `cd` into the `macos-dev-essentials-provisioning` directory and run: `ansible-playbook initiate-setup.yml` *sudo pass would be asked*

+## Open to contributions

+Please feel to add more capabilities to this Project.

 ## Useful Docker Commands